Bureau of Drug and Alcohol Services

-The Governor's Commission on Alcohol and Other Drug Abuse Prevention, Intervention, Treatment and Recovery are pleased to share the Commission's Annual Report to the Governor and Legislature.
+The Governor's Commission on Alcohol and Other Drug Abuse Prevention, Intervention, Treatment and Recovery are pleased to share the Governor's Commission’s 2016 Annual Report to the Governor and Legislature.
 This report highlights progress, challenges, and opportunities for the Commission and its collective efforts to address the misuse of alcohol and other drugs, particularly opioids, and to promote treatment and recovery.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.